-The joints of the shoulder are the most flexible in the body, however the shoulder’s complete range of motion makes it highly susceptible to injury and strain.
-Dr. Nemirovsky specializes in chronic shoulder pain* that is most often the result of strain on the soft-tissues designed to stabilize and mobilize the shoulder.
+The joints of the shoulder are the most flexible in the body; however, the shoulder’s complete range of motion makes it highly susceptible to injury and strain.
 Tendonitis, bursitis, frozen shoulder, and shoulder impingement are leading causes of shoulder pain.

 As with many musculoskeletal problems, wear and tear and overuse are the most common causes of pain, inflammation, and damage.
 Dr. Nemirovsky’s extensive sports medicine training positions him to expertly assess the cause of shoulder pain that results from physical strain, overuse, or degenerative wear.
 While shoulder problems occur frequently in athletes, anyone whose shoulders are subject to repetitive action and strain may be at risk.

 Dr. Nemirovsky's treatment focuses on precise diagnostics to determine the fundamental cause of your injury and how to restore long-term function and comfort.
 Our solutions take a holistic approach, looking at the chronic and ongoing factors that often allow acute injuries to occur.
 As a result, our board-certified Chiropractic Sports Physician can help you recover effectively from your injury while preventing another injury from occurring.